ekmolloy/stamps-tutorial/tutorial.md

 ```
 scp [user-name]@class.mbl.edu:~/stamps-tutorial/sepp/SEPP-RDP-RUMINO-READS_subset.fasta ~/Desktop
 ```
 [MSAViewer](http://msa.biojs.net) can be used to visualize the multiple sequence alignment.
-Scroll down and click he little arrow icon under "Use It".
+Scroll down and click the little arrow icon under "Use It".
 Then click "Import" followed by "From file".

 *Before moving on, let's consider the relationship between alignment, placement, and classification.
 Go back to the TIPP directory*
 ```